asefatesfay/system-design-architecture/system-design-topics/48-nordstrom-cms-star-story.md

 ### Task

-As the staff engineer on the Content Platform team, I was responsible for the architecture of the entire content delivery system: how published content flows from Sanity to the Nordstrom and NordstromRack applications, with a latency target of under 10 seconds from publish to live on the site.
+As the Senior engineer on the Content Platform team, I was responsible for the architecture of the entire content delivery system: how published content flows from Sanity to the Nordstrom and NordstromRack applications, with a latency target of under 10 seconds from publish to live on the site.
 I also had to ensure zero downtime during the migration from the legacy system.

 ### Action